 The plane descended for eight minutes with no radio communication from its cockpit before hitting the side of a mountain.
 There was no response to desperate attempts by air traffic controllers to hail the pilots.

 Local MP Christophe Castaner, who flew over the site, said on Twitter: “Horrendous images in this mountain scenery.
+Nothing is left but debris and bodies.

 “A horror – the plane is totally destroyed.”